Bo’s Translations Home

 Bo-Elise Brummelkamp

 I was born and raised in the Hague, the Netherlands.
 A bookworm from a young age, I quickly became enthralled by British literature.
 After graduating secondary school, I moved to Scotland to study English Language and Literature at the University of Edinburgh.
-There, I fell in love with the gorgeous country, rich history, fantastic literary scene and my wonderful partner.
-I never left, and I still live and work there today.
+There, I fell in love with the gorgeous country, fantastic literary scene and my wonderful partner.
+I never left, and I still live and work in Edinburgh today.

 Though I grew up in a Dutch-speaking household, I started learning English at a very young age.
 Over the course of my late teens and early twenties, my penchant for the language grew into full-blown native-level mastery.
-Translation may seem like an obvious career for a bilingual book lover, but somehow this didn’t occur to me while I was doing my degree.
-Instead, it wasn’t until I graduated in the middle of lockdown and was faced with the task of finding a job from my parents’ couch that I stumbled upon my first translation gig.
+Though translation may seem like an obvious career path for a bilingual book lover, this somehow didn’t occur to me while I was doing my degree.
+Instead, I stumbled across my first translation gig after graduating in the middle of lockdown.

-I started working as the in-house translator for a small Dutch company, doing everything from marketing emails to card games and an online mindfulness course.
+I started working as in-house translator for a small Dutch company, doing everything from marketing emails to card games and an online mindfulness course.
 This experience led to more diverse translation projects, including websites, subtitling, and archive exhibitions.
-I kept working as a commercial translator off and on for two years, until I finally felt confident enough to start pursuing literary translation.
-Once I did, I got some amazing opportunities; more about those below!
+I kept working as a commercial translator off and on for two years, at which point I finally felt confident enough to start pursuing literary translation.
+Once I did, some amazing opportunities crossed my path; more about those below!

 Work & Appearances

 Having studied literature, I am always on the lookout for the literary implications of stylistic, symbolic or thematic choices in a text, and I do everything I can to preserve them in my translation.
-As a native Dutch speaker, I have a profound understanding of the origin language’s nuances (some of which may be missed by second-language speakers), and my degree and extensive experience with speaking and writing in English allow me to accurately convey these to an Anglophone audience—without losing the original effect or sounding unnatural.
+As a native Dutch speaker, I have a profound understanding of the source language’s nuances (some of which may be missed by second-language speakers), and my degree and extensive experience with communicating in English allow me to accurately convey these to an Anglophone audience—without losing the original effect or sounding unnatural.

 ALTA Mentorship 2023

-In early 2023, I was accepted into the Emerging Translator Mentorship Program run by the American Literary Translators Association.
-This would mark the beginning of my biggest project yet: translating a book.
+In early 2023, I was accepted into the Emerging Translator Mentorship Program of the American Literary Translators Association.
+This would mark the beginning of my biggest project yet: translating my first book.
 I chose the novel Hina by Lotte Kok, a retelling of a classic Middle Dutch miracle play that has been described as a fairy tale with hints of horror.
-It tells the story of a young girl who is forced to flee into dark and dangerous woods, where she encounters a wealthy man who is not what he seems, a troubled knight who wants to protect her but struggles to protect himself, and a wise, talking hedgehog who implores her to save the forest.
+It tells the story of a young girl who is forced to flee into dark and dangerous woods, where she meets all kinds of people and mythical creatures, including a wealthy man who is not what he seems, a troubled knight who wants to protect her though he struggles to protect himself, and a wise, talking hedgehog who implores her to save the forest.

-From choosing the novel, to liaising with the rights manager and author, to pitching to foreign publishers—this mentorship was full of firsts for me.
+From choosing the novel to liaising with the rights manager and author, to pitching to foreign publishers—this mentorship was full of firsts for me.
 I navigated all of these steps and the translation itself under the mentorship of the amazing David McKay.
-A finished sample and pitch are available upon request, and you are always welcome to reach out should you have any further questions.
+A finished sample and pitch are available upon request, and you are of course welcome to reach out with any specific questions you may have about this project.

 Crossing Border 2022

 In November 2022, I had the opportunity to be a part of The Chronicles, the residency project of the Crossing Border annual music and literature festival.
 For five days, the participating authors wrote a daily short text inspired by the festival, each of which was then translated and posted online within a few hours.
-I had the pleasure of working with emerging Dutch author Mauk Westerman Holstijn and translating his contributions into English.
+I had the pleasure of translating the contributions of emerging Dutch author Mauk Westerman Holstijn into English.

 Following the festival, I took part in a week-long intensive masterclass where I translated one of the short stories from his collection under the guidance of my wonderful mentors, Jonathan Reeder and Kristen Gehrmann.
 If you’d like to take a look at the result, feel free to reach out and I’ll gladly send you a copy.